 Rotisserie Chicken Fried Rice is a super-fast, fried rice recipe made with rice, eggs, a bunch of veggies, soy sauce, and shredded chicken…all in one skillet.
-The efficiency of this chicken fried rice relies on using cooked rice and rotisserie chicken.
-It’s a busy family’s best friend!
+The cooked rice and cooked chicken, be it storebought chicken, or meal-prepped chicken, this chicken fried rice is a busy family’s best friend!

 Rotisserie Chicken Fried Rice